SteveOv/debingest/README.md

 _auto-poly_ will be triggered where no _manual polies_ were applied.
 This set up allows for selective overriding of a default _auto-poly_ with _manual polies_ applied to those light-curves where the "gap_threshold" of the default _auto-poly_ is problematic.
 The different types of poly are exclusive per light-curve, once one has been triggered subsequent polies of a different type will be ignored.

 > The time values for clip or poly date ranges will be interpreted as
 > BTJD (<40,000), reduced JD (<2.4e6) or JD (>= 2.4e6).

 The json file also allows you to explicitly set the fitting parameters in the JKTEBOP .in files written.
-Do this by adding a "fitting_params" dictionary to the json file, where the keys match the template tokens to be set.
-The example below sets the photometric mass ratio, 3rd light and limb darkening parameters with any other token/parameters being given the values estimated during ingest:
+You do this by populating a "fitting_params" dictionary in the json file with keys matching the template tokens to be set.
+The example below sets the photometric mass ratio, 3rd light and limb darkening values with any other token/parameters retaining the values estimated during
+ingest:

 ```json
 {